wso2/docs-is/en/docs/references/extend/myaccount/customize-my-account-ui.md

 ---

-Follow the steps given below to further customize **My Account** application.
+Follow the steps below to customize the **My Account** application further.

 ## Step 1: Create the extensions/branding folder